 (7) The Board may grant membership of any category to a person not otherwise qualified for that membership where the Board considers the person to be so deserving by reason of artistic or other achievement or services to the Foundation or the Art Gallery.

+[Rule 3 amended: Gazette 28 Dec 2018 p.
+4885.]

 4. Categories of membership

 (1) There shall be 6 categories of membership and the qualification for each category is as follows —